leverh/Battleship-1/README.md

 Finally, I conducted user testing: I asked 4 friends to try the game out.
 One friend even spotted a bug which i corrected.

-Then just before hand-in, I noticed another bug:
+Then just before hand-in, I noticed another bug (explained below the screenshot):

 ![screenshot of computer grid bug](/ASSETS/Images/2023-03-24%20(10).png) \
 \
 When I first started the project, I used numbers for both columns and rows.
-At some point, i thought that for better visibiliy and user experience the rows should have numbers, and the columns letters.
+At some point, i thought that for better visibility and user experience the rows should have numbers, and the columns letters.
 But that was after I had written most of the code- this must have been a left over.
 After a short period of frustration (and panic), I researched and looked for a simple fix and Stackoverflow gave me a little trick for converting the integer column number into a letter by using the [chr() function](https://www.w3schools.com/python/ref_func_chr.asp).
 After several tries i managed to fix the bug:

 ![screenshot of grid game with correct computer grid reusults](/ASSETS/Images/2023-03-24%20(13).png)